Saaketh-J/community_cart/README.md

 # CommunityCart

 ## About
+The idea came to us when we realize small cities in the US don't have access to a lot of groceries delivery services.
+So we came up with CommunityCart.
 The purpose of CommunityCart is to bring the community together by connecting users who live in the same area to collaborate on groceries pick-ups.
 During the Covid-19 pandamic, it is important that we isolate as much as possible and avoid crowding essential businesses.
 CommunityCart provides the community with the opportunity to help each other pick-up groceries and drop-off at their residences.

 How are we different from Uber, Postmates, InstaCart, and other food delivery services?
 We encourage the community to connect and help eachother on a vonlunteer basis.
 It's not about profit, it's about building a strong community.